Hero or villain? Portugal trial weighs hacker's revelations

 Hero or villain?
 Portugal trial weighs hacker’s revelationsNew

-LISBON, Portugal (AP) — A trial is set to begin of a Portuguese hacker whose explosive financial revelations about European soccer embarrassed star players, top clubs, influential agents and continental officials.
-A Lisbon court will start to hear the case against 31-year-old Rui Pinto.
-He admits he was behind the exposés published between 2015-18 on the “Football Leaks” website, where he used the pseudonym “John,” and argues he is a whistle blower, not a criminal.
+LISBON, Portugal (AP) — A trial of a Portuguese hacker whose explosive financial revelations about European soccer embarrassed star players and top clubs has started.
+A Lisbon court is hearing the case against 31-year-old Rui Pinto with a verdict not expected for months.
+He admits he was behind the exposés published between 2015-18 on the “Football Leaks” website, where he used the pseudonym “John,” and argues he is a whistleblower, not a criminal.
 The website published information about the transfer fees and salaries of soccer stars.
 It also alleged that Manchester City and Paris Saint-Germain flouted European soccer’s spending rules.